Last Updated on 29/11/2023 by Dochlaggie. Post first published on November 9, 2020.

 The mother-to-be should be accustomed to her whelping box at least 2 weeks prior to her due date.
 The whelping box should be lined with plenty of clean sheets.

-During the birthing process, as the bedding becomes soiled, replace with clean linen.
+During the birthing process, as the bedding becomes soiled, replace it with clean linen.
 This space needs to be in a quiet room where she won’t be disturbed by people coming and going or other animals.

-You, and perhaps one other helper, is all the human contact your Pom wants at this time.
+You, and perhaps one other helper, are all the human contact your Pom wants at this time.
 Once the puppies have been born, you need to use a heating pad that can be hidden under a blanket and it should be near a power socket.